iliacus25/home-lab-initial-setup/README.md

 ## Overview

-To support learning networking and cyber security, a home lab is a very useful resource for getting hands-on practice.
+In order to practice IT tech support concepts such as networking, directory services, and security, I decided to set up a lab environment where I could explore these concepts using virtual machines.
 An old laptop was employed for this purpose.
 I installed Ubuntu OS  in order to also have an environment for learning to use Linux, and used KVM/QEMU virtualisation due to it's effective integration with the Linux kernel.

 ---